 Correspondence between controlling authorities and e-resident carries out in an electronic form.
 The e-resident's tax address is rated the e-mail address specified in the application for acquiring the e-resident status.

 It is assumed that all communication with state bodies, institutions, and organizations will be conducted in English.

-Ukraine borrowed the experience of similar e-residency in Estonia.
+Ukraine borrowed the experience of a similar e-residency in Estonia.
 Their system has been operating since 2014 and is quite successful.
-Furthermore, such systems of cooperation with foreigners work or are in the process of implementation in other countries, such as Lithuania, Portugal, Japan, South Africa, Singapore, etc.
+Furthermore, such cooperation systems with foreigners work or are in the implementation process in other countries, such as Lithuania, Portugal, Japan, South Africa, Singapore, etc.